standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “But they don’t often hear anything as bad as that,” said Emily.
 “What are we to say?
-People {90}don’t speak about their own kindness, and of course it is kindness in Dickie and Nicholas to be going to read their books to us.”
+People don’t speak about their own kindness, and of course it is kindness in Dickie and Nicholas to be going to read their books to us.”